department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 #
 # Edit the discovery content below AND in /data/phase-discovery.yml
 #
+# The Planning for Discovery content is in /data/planning-for.yml
+#
+# The Next Steps content is in /data/next-steps.yml
+#
 # Don't edit items below - they control the page layout
 return-top: yes
 layout: page